Azure-Samples/azure-ai-vision-sdk/samples/cpp/image-analysis/README-Linux.md

 * `InvalidRequest: The feature 'Caption' is not supported in this region`
   * Your endpoint is from an Azure region that does not support the `Caption` and `DenseCaptions` features.
 You can either change the endpoint to a supported region, or remove the `Caption` and `DenseCaptions` features from the list of features to analyze.

+* `Unknown error in sending http request`
+  * If you are running on Ubuntu 22.04 LTS, see comment above about the need to install **libssl1.1**.

 ## Cleanup